flyingpeakock/stagit/README.md

 * Title of files while viewing is now a link to download the file
 * The index page now links to the repository directory
 * md4c has been added to parse markdown files
-* added classes and ids to some html tags to easier style them
+* Added classes and ids to some html tags to easier style them

 The link to download the file points to `/raw/repository.git/path/to/file`